Apply Now arrow

 What is Invoice Financing?

-How is Invoice Financing Structured?
+How does Invoice Financing Work?

-The structure of invoice financing is simple.
-A business submits unpaid invoices to a lender, who then advances a portion of the invoice amount.
+1. A business submits unpaid invoices to a lender, who then advances a portion of the invoice amount.
 This advance usually ranges from 70% to 90%, depending on the invoice value, creditworthiness of the client, and the industry.

-The remaining portion, called the reserve, is held until the customer payment is received.
+2. The remaining portion, called the reserve, is held until the customer payment is received.
 Once the invoice is paid in full, the lender releases the remaining balance, minus a service fee or factoring fee.

 This structure allows small business owners to access a cash advance without waiting 30, 60, or 90 days.
 It's a flexible financing option for managing cash flow problems and staying on top of expenses during slow customer invoice cycles.

-What are the Criteria for Invoice Financing?
+What is the Eligibility Criteria for Invoice Financing?

 What Does Invoice Financing Cost?